 Work experience

-We run a work experience program three times a year offering students placements in a variety of teams across the Trust.
+We run a work experience programme twice a year offering students placements in a variety of teams across the Trust.

 Completing a work experience placement with us can be very fulfilling.
 It can provide you with an insight into the work we do and give you the knowledge and experience to take your first steps towards a fulfilling career in the NHS.